kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/commands.md

 containerized workloads.
 At the completion of `kubestellar init` the current workspace will be "root".

 6. Creates the space provider objects to be used by the space manager.
-Need to pass in two environment variables - SM_CONFIG and IN_CLUSTER.
+It requires several environment variables - SM_CONFIG, SM_CONTEXT, and IN_CLUSTER.
 SM_CONFIG is the path to the kubeconfig for the space manager.
-IN_CLUSTER specify whether spaces are accessed from within the hosting cluster or externally by kubestellar init.
+The SM_CONTEXT is the space manager context in the config file.
+The IN_CLUSTER variable specify whether spaces are accessed from within the hosting cluster or externally by kubestellar init.

 #### KubeStellar start